ShaliniAnandaPhD/Mythrul/README.md

 # Mythrul

-mythrul is a tool to predict carbon emissions caused by blockchain transactions.
+mythrul is a tool to predict carbon emissions caused by bitcoin transactions.

 Carbon Footprint